Joquori1/RazersEdge/README.md

 ### Workflow Requirements

 Create and use GitHub repository.
 Collaborators shall clone the repo and checkout, work on, commit and push branches up to GitHub.
-Branches shall be review and merged into main by another team member.
+Branches shall be reviewed and merged into main by another team member.

 <p align="right">(<a href="#top">back to top</a>)</p>